Skip to content

 Does Zenger News endorse political candidates?

-No. Zenger News does not publish opinion of any kind, ever.
-What’s more, we believe that political endorsements undermine the public’s trust in news.
-Finally, we do not follow any party, programme or platform of any political entity or philosophy anywhere in the world.
+No. Zenger News does not publish opinion of any kind — ever.
+We believe that political endorsements undermine the public’s trust in news.
+Finally, we do not adhere to any party, program, or platform of any political entity or philosophy.

 Does Zenger News seek foundation or other philanthropic support?